-Fig. 5: To geometrically ground spatial containment relations, we used the query shown in (a).
-The query results where extracted into SEMAP's KB as facts over the isIn2D relation and then used the rule (b) to derive that the topological relation isAt holds between machines and facilities.
+Fig. 6: To geometrically ground spatial containment relations, we used the query shown in (a).
+The query results where extracted into SEMAP's KB as facts over the semap:isIn2D relation and then used the rule (b) to derive that the topological relation logico:isAt holds between machines and facilities.

-While this seems a simple transition, it is important to note that this rule infers from a spatial predicate to a topological relation and that based on a grounding in the quantitative geometric data.
-Furthermore, the rule is generic for all instances of Movable Resource at any instance of Facility and its sub-concepts, which makes it applicable in a wide range of applications.
-The underlying spatial querying is also done automatically in SEMAP's multi-modal query interfaces, such that further queries to the environment model can be posed using the high-level relation isAt, without having to deal with the data transfer from DB to KB explicitly.
-This is convenient during application development.
+The underlying spatial querying is done automatically in SEMAP's multi-modal query interfaces, such that further queries to the environment model can be posed using the high-level relation isAt, without having to deal with the data transfer from DB to KB explicitly.